 Ed.
 630 - TEACHING THE REDESIGNED AP BIOLOGY COURSE FOR TEACHERS OF ADVANCED PLACEMENT

 Faculty: Leo Alves and Patricia Grove

 This course will provide an overview of the redesigned Advanced Placement Biology course.
 In the redesigned AP Biology course, the College Board, in collaboration with the National Science Foundation, has done the following:

-- Directed that scientific inquiry and student-directed lab exercises will replace the twelve lab exercises currently in use, with the concomitant development of student inquiry skills;
+◦ Directed that scientific inquiry and student-directed lab exercises replace the twelve scripted lab exercises that were previously in use, with the concomitant development of student inquiry skills;

-- Redesigned the format for the AP Biology exam (new exam format to be implemented in May 2013).
+◦ Redesigned the format for the AP Biology exam (the new exam format was implemented in May 2013).

 Ed.
 601 - CALCULUS AB FOR TEACHERS OF ADVANCED PLACEMENT

 Faculty: Greg Timm